 Errors on Websites

 Errors, outdated or wrong information and missing internal or external links should be corrected asap by the persons responsible for the webpages.
-Errors found on webpages that are outside the area of responsibility of the person who found them can also be indicated to the Press and Media Relations Office using the contact form on the University of Greifswald’s website.
+Errors found on webpages that are outside the area of responsibility of the person who found them can also be indicated to University Communications using the contact form on the University of Greifswald’s website.
 The notification must include the link to the webpage and a detailed description of the error.
-The Press and Media Relations Office will arrange the rectification of the error.
+University Communications will arrange the rectification of the error.